Clubs & Organizations

 Students are recognized in a separate category of membership in the American Dental Hygienists' Association.
 This membership involves students within an organization that is dedicated to building the moral, ethical and educational basis of the profession of dental hygiene.

 The mission of this MCPHS University student society is to make students aware of pharmacy practice in health systems; provide information to students about career directions and credentials needed for pharmacy practice in health systems; and encourage student membership and participation in the state society as well as post-graduation involvement.

 Lambda Kappa Sigma (LKS)

-Lambda Kappa Sigma was established at MCPHS on October 14, 1913 and it is the oldest fraternity for women in pharmacy.
+Lambda Kappa Sigma was established at MCPHS University on October 14, 1913 and it is the oldest fraternity for women in pharmacy.
 The mission of the fraternity is to promote the profession of pharmacy among women and advance women within the profession.
 The fraternity is dedicated to developing the important intellectual, leadership, and professional skills that its members need to maximize their potential and continue to strive beyond their personal best.

 Phi Delta Chi